-General and administrative expenses for the three months ended September 30, 2021 were \$5.2 million compared to \$3.2 million for the three months ended September 30, 2020.
-The increase of \$2.0 million was primarily due to increased (i) personnel-related costs due to increased headcount, including the expansion of our executive team (ii) expenses associated with external consultants for accounting and regulatory compliance as a result of operating as a public company, and (iii) the non-cash stock-based compensation of \$1.6 million recognized during the three months ended September 30, 2021.
+General and administrative expenses for the three months ended September 30, 2022 were \$5.6 million compared to \$5.2 million for the three months ended September 30, 2021.
+The increase of \$0.4 million was primarily due to increased spending in (i) personnel-related expenses, which was offset by non-cash stock-based compensation expenses decrease of \$0.3 million, and (ii) public entity related costs, including legal compliance and other corporate costs.